arvigeus/AZ-204/Topics/Storage/Blob Storage.md

   Does not support \*ZRS redundancy.
   To access data, either [copy](https://learn.microsoft.com/en-us/azure/storage/blobs/archive-rehydrate-overview#copy-an-archived-blob-to-an-online-tier) or [change](https://learn.microsoft.com/en-us/azure/storage/blobs/archive-rehydrate-overview#change-a-blobs-access-tier-to-an-online-tier) data to online tier.
 Rehydration copy to a different account is supported if the other account is within the same region.
 Rehydration can take up to 15 hours (Standard), or up to 1 hour (High).
 Can be changed any time.
 Can be checked by `x-ms-rehydrate-priority` header.

 Non-hot is perfect for short-term data backup and disaster recovery.
+Access tiers are available for block blobs only (other types of blobs are considered "Hot").

 There is a penalty for removing data, or moving it to different tier, earlier (copying is fine though).
-Access tiers are available for block blobs only (other types of blobs are considered "Hot").
+If needs to be kept for at least X days without early deletion penalty, then a tier with <= days should be chosen.
+Example: for 45 days you choose cool tier - if you delete data on day 45 on cold tier there will be penalty, while there won't be for cool tier.

+**Archive** tier is considered _offline_ (requires rehydration to be accessed).
+All other tiers are considered _online_ (can be accessed at any time).

 ### Append Blobs